notleowang/JS-Project/README.md

 # JS-Project

-expanding my js knowledge and challenging myself to create an interactive thing
+expanding my js knowledge and challenging myself to create something interactive

+goal: learn how to implement javascript libraries